Myth 3: You need to wait for your postpartum check up appointment to heal your Diastasis Recti

 False

-You don’t “have to” wear a splint or corset to heal.
-Right after childbirth, new Moms often experience extreme fatigue and core weakness.
-A girdle can help you feel “secure” and “supported”.
-It can also encourage you work on your posture and prevent too much stress and strain on the loosened ab mid line.
 I wore a girdle from BelleFit and loved it!
-Just make sure you chose the right size as you don’t want to squish your abdomen too much which puts pressure on your fragile pelvic floor and could lead to dysfunctions such as incontinence or even Prolapse!
+Just make sure you choose the right size, as you don’t want to squish your abdomen too much, which puts pressure on your fragile pelvic floor and could lead to dysfunctions such as incontinence or even Prolapse!

 After the immediate postpartum period, continuously wearing any type of external support garment can do more harm than good.
-Relying on a girdle/splint/corset can erode core strength and stability, prevent proper breathing pattern, and prevent full postpartum recovery.
+Relying on a girdle/splint/corset can erode core strength and stability, prevent proper breathing patterns, and prevent full postpartum recovery.

 Myth 7: If you don’t heal your Diastasis recti right away, then it’s too late!